Reliable Cellular Automata with Self-Organization: Introduction

 \section{Introduction}

 A \emph{cellular automaton} is a homogenous array of identical, locally communicating finite-state automata.
+Traditionally, the model is called \df{interacting particle system} when time is continuous.
+By choosing the transition function appropriately, a cellular automaton can perform an arbitrary computation.
+Indeed, for any one-tape Turing machine one can construct a one-dimensional cellular automaton simulating it step-for-step.

-The model is also called \df{interacting particle system}.
-Fault-tolerant computation and information storage in cellular automata is a natural and challenging mathematical problem but there are also some arguments indicating an eventual practical significance of the subject since there are advantages in uniform structure for parallel computers.
+Fault-tolerant information storage and computation in cellular automata is a natural and challenging mathematical problem but there are also some arguments indicating an eventual practical significance of the subject, since there are advantages in uniform structure for parallel computers.

-Fault-tolerant cellular automata (FCA) belong to the larger category of reliable computing devices built from unreliable components, in which the error probability of the individual components is not required to decrease as the size of the device increases.
+Fault-tolerant cellular automata belong to the larger category of reliable computing devices built from unreliable components, in which the error probability of the individual components is not required to decrease as the size of the device increases.
 In such a model it is essential that the faults are assumed to be transient: they change the local state but not the local transition function.

 A fault-tolerant computer of this kind must use massive parallelism.
-Indeed, information stored anywhere during computation is subject to decay and therefore must be actively maintained.
-It does not help to run two computers simultaneously, comparing their results periodically since faults will occur in both of them between comparisons with high probability.
+Indeed, information stored anywhere during computation is subject to decay, and therefore must be actively maintained.
+It does not help to run two computers simultaneously, comparing their results periodically, since if the computers are sufficiently large, faults will occur in both of them between comparisons with high probability.
 The self-correction mechanism must be built into each part of the computer.
 In cellular automata, it must be a property of the transition function of the cells.

-Due to the homogeneity of cellular automata, since large groups of errors can destroy large parts of any kind of structure, ``self-stabilization'' techniques are needed in conjunction with traditional error-correction.
+Due to the homogeneity of cellular automata, since large groups of errors can destroy large parts of any kind of structure, ``self-stabilization''\footnote{In distributed computing, ``self-stabilization'' refers to techniques of restoring some structure from an arbitrarily corrupted state; however, no new faults are assumed to occur during restoration.} techniques are needed in conjunction with traditional error-correction.